Alexandru-Ioan-103/Gomoku-Game-App/README.md

 A Python-based implementation of the classic Gomoku board game, built using the Pygame library.
 This project features both local PvP and a PvE mode against a custom-built AI.

 **Developer Note:** This project was primarily an exercise in algorithmic thinking and working with graphical loops in Python.
 It lacks a strict Object-Oriented Programming (OOP) architecture, which I acknowledge as technical debt.
-It serves as a great learning milestone before transitioning to strictly typed, OOP-focused languages like C#.
+It serves as a learning milestone and a medium for trying python before transitioning to OOP-focused projects in C#.

 ## Technologies Used
 * **Language:** Python